pomettini/nofrendo/NOTES.md

 phantom Start from whatever angle the crank rested at when undocked, so it was replaced with `getCrankChange` motion detection.
 See `FINDINGS.md` for details.

+## Roadmap (post-0.3)

+Next steps in rough priority.
+Theme: small, low-risk, community-driven updates, not big rewrites.
+The emulator is functionally complete and stable.

+1. **Compatibility, driven by the load-error reports.** The error screen now reports the exact unsupported mapper number, so let real usage decide what to add.
+Mapper 113 (simple discrete multicart mapper) is the easy first pick; implement from the NESdev wiki docs, NOT from FCEUmm/Mesen source (GPLv2 vs this project's GPLv3).
+Mapper 163 (Nanjing) is a much bigger job (scanline CHR split needs a PPU hook, large ROMs fight the D-cache ceiling) — defer unless demand is strong.

+2. **Harden saves.** Battery saves currently flush on return-to-picker / system menu (`kEventPause`) / terminate.
+Add a periodic autosave (flush dirty SRAM every N seconds) so a dead battery or crash mid-session can't lose progress.

+3. **Optional 0.4 headline feature (at most one):** a screen fill/scaling option (NES is 256px wide on a 400px screen), or ROM-picker quality-of-life (subfolders, favourites, remember last position).

+Explicitly NOT planned:
+- No performance rewrite.
+The ceiling is the D-cache vs 32KB PRG-ROM wall; only a dynarec breaks it, which is a months-long, high-risk effort not worth it here.
+- No save states (user decision; see `FINDINGS.md` / memory).

+**Rev B hardware — MEASURED 2026-07-09, no action needed.** The newer Playdate revision is a different CPU: an **STM32H7** (boot log `target=h7d1`, `pcbver=0x13`), not the STM32F746 the optimization work targeted.
+On the same shipped 0.3 diag-fast build, Mario 1-1 idle went from F746 `cpu_only≈20ms / ppu_full≈28ms / fps≈37` to H7 `cpu_only≈4ms / ppu_full≈8ms /
+fps=50 (locked to the PAL target)` — ~5x less CPU time, ~60% of each frame idle.
+The D-cache/32KB-ROM bottleneck simply does not exist on the H7. **Conclusion: no Rev-B-specific optimization is worth doing (nothing to fix); the current binary already runs better than the F746 ever could.** The only latent option is 60fps NTSC on the H7, blocked by the compile-time `NES_REFRESH_RATE` (50 PAL) switch + one-binary-for-all-devices constraint; not worth it for now.
+See FINDINGS.md "Hardware revisions" for the full table.

 ## Target hardware

 | | |